vortmaro/podkastomat/README.md

 ## Notes

 Whisper (used by default for transcriptions and translations) is quite slow and resource intensive.
-It may be worth running the `process` script overnight, e.g. as a cron job.
+It may be worth running the `process` script overnight, e.g. as a cron job (see below).

 To read the transcript using [Vortmaro](https://vortmaro.org/), you can start a local server in Python by running: